santoshsmalagi/Developer-Essentials/gcc-the-Essentials.md

 * Code coverage and profiling options
 * Preprocessor options
 * Platform specific options
-* Object files and libraries
+* Static and Dynamic libraries

 ## What is the GCC?